 Students should consult with their supervisors prior to embarking on the laboratory work in order to plan the work and determine the number of thin sections and chemical analyses required.
 A limit will be placed on the number of samples to be processed.
-Arrangements for thin sectioning should be made first through your supervisor and then with Andrea King.
-Those students intending to carry out chemical analyses should contact Prof. Marsh (XRF) and Dr Costin (EMPA, EDS, XRD) at an early stage in order to fit into the analytical programme.
+Arrangements for thin sectioning should be made first through your supervisor and then with the Technical Officer managing the thin section laboratory.
+Those students intending to carry out micro-chemical analyses should contact Dr van Niekerk (EMPA, EDS) at an early stage in order to fit into the analytical programme.
 Remember to leave sufficient time for interpretation of the analytical results prior to submission of the final draft.

-The completed project is to be handed in to the departmental secretary not later than 17h00 on 21 October 2015.
-An initial penalty of 2% followed by 1% per day will be imposed for late submission.
+The completed project is to be handed in to the departmental secretary not later than 17h00 on 13 October.
+An initial penalty of 5% followed by 3% per day will be imposed for late submission.
 Some guidelines on how to prepare your Honours project are given in the next chapter.